Skip to content

 Jamie is an artist in rural Nebraska.
 She helps communities, artists, and organizations bring ideas to life through process design and facilitation.
 Her work helps people gather well and create together.

-Our advisors are rural activists, artists, organizers, and technical specialists who bring unique expertise and expand what's possible in the communities we serve.
+artists, organizers, and technical specialists who bring unique expertise and expand what's possible in the communities we serve.

 This hand-picked circle of practitioners brings deep expertise across design, advocacy, and community development, informing our approach, amplifying our impact, and strengthening the work we do alongside communities.